 1. Look at the Legal Side

 Custodial parents sometimes go for sole custody when the other parent won’t or can’t be part of their child’s lives.
 The sole custody may have included court guidelines that allowed for visitation between the noncustodial parent and that child.
 However, if there has been a long absence and an absent father now wants to contact you and your child, that visitation schedule may no longer be appropriate.
-As the custodial parent, you should speak with a family law attorney as soon as they hear from the previously absent co-parent.
+As the custodial parent, you should speak with a family law attorney in Albuquerque as soon as they hear from the previously absent co-parent.
 An attorney will be able to answer questions and assist in the creation of a new plan.

-If you’re the previously absent father or mother that wants to reconnect, you should also talk to a family law attorney once you decide to re-enter your child’s life.
+If you’re the previously absent father or mother who wants to reconnect, you should also talk to a family law attorney once you decide to re-enter your child’s life.
 Part of this re-introductory process includes showing that you are committed to the responsibility that comes with raising children, and this means addressing outstanding obligations such as unpaid child support.